-The Functional Government Initiative (FGI) submits this request for records under the Freedom of Information Act (5 U.S.C. § 552, as amended) and the implementing regulations of the Department of Health and Human Services.
+The Functional Government Initiative (FGI) submits this request for records under the Freedom of Information Act, 5 U.S.C. § 552, as amended (FOIA), and the relevant implementing regulations.
 FGI, a non-partisan organization, engages in research, investigation, and education to promote transparency in government.
 Your prompt response pursuant to the requirements of FOIA, 5 U.S.C. § 522(a)(6)(A), is appreciated.